 About Glenaeon Rudolf Steiner School

-Glenaeon is an independent Steiner school offering a holistic curriculum from Preschool to Year 12 that meets and enriches the NSW syllabus requirements.
+As Australia’s first independent Steiner school, Glenaeon provides a holistic Preschool to Year 12 education that both aligns with and enriches the NSW syllabus.

-Their educational philosophy and practice were developed by and evolved out of the work of Rudolf Steiner.
-Their approach to learning encourages expansive thinking, the development of the living spirit and a profound connection to the wisdom of the past, realities of the present and possibilities for the future.
+Their educational philosophy and practices were developed and evolve from the work of Rudolf Steiner.
+Their approach to learning encourages expansive thinking, the development of a living spirit, and a profound connection to the wisdom of the past, the realities of the present, and the possibilities of the future.
 Learning at Glenaeon takes place in a truly unique setting, blending natural and built environments within a deeply connected community – people, place, and purpose.

 - Ages: Preschool – Year 12